Updated December 15, 2020

 Like many towns at the end of the trail, some tough characters settled there.
 There were reportedly 40 murders in Punta Gorda in the years 1890-1904.

 The town settled down as years wore on, and the shady characters either murdered each other or got respectable jobs.

 The first bridge over Charlotte Harbor was built in 1921 to incorporate the new Tamiami Trail (US-41).

-There are many historic buildings in Punta Gorda Florida, including the old Charlotte County Courthouse and 9 other places on the National Register of Historic Places.
+There are many historic buildings in Punta Gorda, including the old Charlotte County Courthouse and 9 other places on the National Register of Historic Places.

 Punta Gorda suffered a lot of damage in 2004 when it took a direct hit from Hurricane Charley.
 It has done a good job of rebuilding and replacing damaged structures.